 CLA’s Immigration and History Resource Center has recently launched #ImmigrationSyllabus, a website and educational resource to help the public understand the deep historical roots of today’s immigration debates.
 It is a great tool for teaching, learning, and advocacy.

 Review the research and data collection projects done at the University of Minnesota about the value of international students and scholars and what they add to the University of Minnesota community.
 You can also learn about the achievements of international students, scholars, and alumni in the Stories and Research section of the ISSS website.

-International Student and Scholar Services has several upcoming workshops for staff and departments interested in learning how to work effectively with international students and scholars, including the Introduction to International Student Advising and the ISSS Intercultural Workshop Series.
+International Student and Scholar Services has a workshop series several for staff and departments interested in learning how to work effectively with international students and scholars - ISSS Intercultural Workshop Series.